SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 Labial sounds may have a specific degree of rounding.
 Rounding is how round the lips are.
-Labial sounds with a high degree of rounding is indicated by the distinctive feature [+ round]
+Labial sounds with a high degree of rounding is indicated by the distinctive feature [+round]

 ####### types